Amma I Love You

 Amma I Love You is a 2018 Indian Kannada-language action film directed by K. M. Chaitanya and produced by Dwarkish and Yogi Dwarkish.
 It features Chiranjeevi Sarja and debutant Nishvika Naidu along with Sithara in the lead roles.
-The soundtrack for the film is by Gurukiran.
+The soundtrack is composed by Gurukiran.

-The film had a good box office collection and completed a 50-day run in theaters and multiplexes and became one of the hit films of 2018.
+The film had a good box-office collection and completed a 50-day run in theaters and multiplexes and became one of the hit films of 2018.
 This film is a remake of Tamil film Pichaikkaran (2016).